What Can I Do To Honor Mental Health And Anxiety Awareness Month?

 This translates to anywhere from 2.5–6.5% of the population per country worldwide living with anxiety.
 Given its prevalence, anxiety is a key point of discussion and research among mental health professionals during Mental Health Month and year-round.

-While many people experience symptoms of an anxiety disorder, a large portion of them will never seek or receive treatment due to availabilty, financial barriers, stigma, or other reasons.
+While many people experience symptoms of an anxiety disorder, a large portion of them never seek or receive treatment due to lack of availability, financial barriers, stigma, or other reasons.
 The Anxiety & Depression Association of America (ADAA) estimates that only 36.9% of people with anxiety disorders seek treatment.
-Even as anxiety and related topics become more common in everyday conversations and mainstream media and discourse, many people remain hesitant to open up about mental health challenges and seek the help they deserve.
+Even as anxiety and related topics become more common in everyday conversations and in mainstream media, many people remain hesitant to open up about mental health challenges and seek the help they deserve.
 Given these statistics, the need for mental health advocacy, anxiety awareness, and support for those with anxiety disorders is significant.

 Related mental health awareness months

 In the US, there isn’t an “official” month for anxiety awareness.
-However, there are several national organizations that set aside specific weeks and months to raise awareness for various mental health issues and mental illnesses, including anxiety disorders.
-If you’re interested in taking part in events to promote anxiety awareness, looking into the organizations that recognize a specific awareness month is one potential place to start.
+However, there are several national organizations that set aside specific weeks and months to raise awareness for various mental health challenges and mental illnesses, including anxiety disorders.
+If you’re interested in taking part in events to promote anxiety awareness, looking into the organizations that recognize a specific awareness month is one potential place to begin.

-As mentioned, Mental Health Month is organized by Mental Health America (MHA) and recognized each May.
+As mentioned above, Mental Health Month is organized by Mental Health America (MHA) and recognized each May.
 It was founded by MHA and its partners in 1949 and continues to provide resources and facilitate critical conversations about mental health and health awareness in general today.
-You can avail of toolkits and information about events on their website.

 Stress Awareness Month

-Other campaigns related to mental health and anxiety
+Other campaigns related to mental health, anxiety, and depression

 Other notable days and weeks for mental health awareness include:

-• OCD Awareness Week, which takes place during the second week of October each year and is intended to raise awareness about obsessive-compulsive disorder, a specific type of anxiety disorder
+• OCD Awareness Week, which takes place during the second week of October each year, is intended to raise awareness about obsessive-compulsive disorder.

-How to raise awareness for anxiety during Mental Health Month
+How to raise awareness for anxiety during Mental Health Awareness Month

 Regardless of your location in the world or which month of the year it is, there are plenty of ways you can contribute to raising awareness about anxiety and related conditions.
 If you’re looking for ideas, you might consider those listed below.